Building Happy, Healthy & Resilent Clubs

 - How and when to conduct meetings.
 COVID-19 has taught us to be creative.

 - Some clubs dedicate one day/night in a month for the board & the business portion of a traditional general meeting.
-Leaving a day/evening in the same month for program, a speaker, advocacy/service activity, book club, connecting with members, etc.
+Leaving a day/evening in the same month for a program, a speaker, advocacy/service activity, book club, connecting with members, etc.

 - Recognize that members may work online all day, every day.